nguyenpham00/Vscode-java-wiki/Troubleshooting.md

 - select `Java: Open Java Language Server log file`

 It will open the Java Language Server log file in a new tab.

-## Clean the workspace directory
-In some occasions, deleting the Java Language Server workspace directory is helpful to go back to a clean slate.
-Generally speaking, on the different platforms, the VS Code user workspace storage area can be found under these locations :

-- Windows : `%APPDATA%\Code[ - Variant]\User\workspaceStorage\`
-- MacOS : `$HOME/Library/Application Support/Code[ - Variant]/User/workspaceStorage/`
-- Linux : `$HOME/.config/Code[ - Variant]/User/workspaceStorage/`

-**New in 0.33.0**

-You can clean the workspace directory in the following way:

-- Open the command palette (F1)
-- select Java: Clean the Java language server workspace
-- click Restart and delete